Estimating the Local Learning Coefficient

 - Over many steps, the iterates approximate samples from a posterior distribution proportional to \(\exp(-nL_n(w))\).

-For LLC estimation, we tweak two things:
+Recall that for LLC estimation, we tweak two things:

-- Localization: we add a quadratic regularization pulling the chain toward the trained solution \(w^*\).
+- Localization: we add a quadratic regularization pulling the chain towards the trained solution \(w^*\).
 That introduces an extra drift term \(-\tfrac{\epsilon}{2}\gamma(w_t-w^*)\).
-It looks a lot like a Gaussian prior, but it is not, because we invented that from the posterior.
+It looks like a Gaussian prior, but it isn’t: we invented it from the posterior.

 So the update is: